 - 1. For proper power-up see the operation section of this data sheet. - 2.
-AC timing tests for LV-TTL versions have $V{\rm IL} = 0.4$ V and $V{\rm IH} = 2.4$ V with the timing referenced to the 1.4 V crossover point.
-The transition time is measured between $V{\rm IH}$ and $V{\rm IL}$ .
-All AC measurements assume $t{\rm T} = 1$ ns with the AC output load circuit shown in figure below.
-Specified $t{\rm AC}$ and $t{\rm OH}$ parameters are measured with a 50 pF only, without any resistive termination and with a input signal of 1V / ns edge rate between 0.8 V and 2.0 V.
+AC timing tests have $V{il} = 0.4 \text{ V}$ and $V{ih} = 2.4 \text{ V}$ with the timing referenced to the 1.4 V crossover point.
+The transition time is meas ured between V{ih} and V{il} .
+All AC measurements assume t_T =1ns with the AC output load circuit shown in fig.1.Specified tac and toh parameters are measured with a 50 pF only, without any resistive termination and with a input signal of 1V / ns edge rate between 0.8V and 2.0 V.

 - 3. If clock rising time is longer than 1 ns, a time $(t_T/2 0.5)$ ns has to be added to this parameter. - 4.
-If $t_T$ is longer than 1 ns, a time $(t_T 1)$ ns has to be added to this parameter. - 5.
-These parameter account for the number of clock cycle and depend on the operating frequency of the clock, as follows: - the number of clock cycle = specified value of timing period (counted in fractions as a whole number) - Access time from clock tAC is 4.6 ns for PC133 components with no termination and 0 pF load, Data out hold time tOH is 1.8 ns for PC133 components with no termination and 0 pF load. - 7.
-The write recovery time twr = 12 ns cycles allows to use one clock cycle between the last datain and the precharge command for frequencies equal or lower than 83 MHz.
-For operation frequencies higher than 83 MHz two clocks are neccessary between the last data-in and the precharge command.
-I NFINEON recommends to use two clocks for twr for all operation frequencies. - 8.
-When a Write command with AutoPrecharge has been issued a time of tdal(min) has be fullfilled before the next Activate Command can be applied.
-For each of the terms, if not allready an integer, round up to the next highest integer. tck is equal to the actual system clock time
+If tT is longer than 1 ns, a time (t_T-1) ns has to be added to this parameter. - 5.
+These parameter account for the number of clock cycle and depend on the operating frequency of the clock, as follows: - the number of clock cycle = specified value of timing period (counted in fractions as a whole number) - 6.
+Self Refresh Exit is a synchronous operation and begins on the 2nd positive clock edge after CKE returns high.
+Self Refresh Exit is not complete until a time period equal to tRC is satisfied once the Self Refresh Exit command is registered. - 7.
+Access time from clock tac is 4.6 ns for PC133 components with no termination and 0 pF load, Data out hold time toh is 1.8 ns for PC133 components with no termination and 0 pF load. - 8.
+The write recovery time twr = 2 CLK cycles is a digital interlock on this device.
+Special devices with twr = 1 CLK for operations at less or equal 83 MHz will be available.